koljapluemer/obsidian-canvas-love/README.md

 - `npm run test:abstract`: Generates an AbstractGrid from a canvas file and saves it as JSON for inspection

+### Automated Testing Note

+- For automated tests to work, `tsconfig.json` uses `"module": "CommonJS"` for compatibility with Mocha and ts-node.
+If you need ES modules, you may need to adjust your test runner configuration or revert this change.

 ## Resources

 - [Open JSON Canvas Spec](https://github.com/obsidianmd/jsoncanvas/blob/main/spec/1.0.md)